 3. Take completed form to Dean of Graduate Studies (ST-152) for registration.
 Be sure to make a copy for your records.

-How should I select my electives to gain greater knowledge ?
+How should I select my electives to gain depth in an area?

 While the BME program does not offer tracks, it does provide both breadth and depth in BME topics.
 The breakdown below demonstrates the breadth of BME topics covered in required courses, along with how elective courses can be chosen to gain depth in a particular area.
 Note that you must satisfy the elective course pre-requisites, so plan your electives carefully.